kerero/isar-crdt/README.md

 </p>

 # ⚠️ WIP ⚠️
-This projects aims to extend the functionality of the [Isar database](https://isar.dev/) to allow remote synchronization (isar/isar#2).
+This project aims to extend the functionality of the [Isar database](https://isar.dev/) to allow remote synchronization (isar/isar#2).

 The remote synchronization is achieved by generating HLC ([Hybrid Logical Clock](https://martinfowler.com/articles/patterns-of-distributed-systems/hybrid-clock.html)) per field that act as a version number for the current value.
-This allows two versions of an object to be merged in a consistent way while also retaining the newer version of each field.
+This allows two versions of an object to be merged consistently while also retaining the newer version of each field.

 ## Usage
 Add the `crdtCollection` annotation.